 The authorised legal service provider will ask you to certify that the data you included in your application is accurate.
 Once your application has become an affidavit, you can use it in court to support your case for why the judge should issue an FVRO.
 Here’s a checklist for your reference.

-If you are experiencing family violence, it is important to seek legal advice from a family lawyer.
-A family lawyer can help you understand your legal rights and options, and they can assist you with the process of filing a family violence order (FVO).
+A family lawyer can help you understand your legal rights and options, and they can assist you with the process of filing a restraining order or family violence order (FVO).
 At a court hearing, a magistrate will ask for evidence that supports your restraining order application.
+In this process, you will need a lawyer to back up your claims and the process for the order.

 Family lawyers at JB Solicitors have specialised knowledge and experience in dealing with family violence matters.
 We can provide you with accurate and up-to-date information about the law and help you understand your options as a protected person.